OrensteinLab/PrimerDesigner/README.md

 <br>
 <br>
 3. Run the Notebook:
-   Execute the cells in the notebook to track timings and analyze the primer creation process.
+   Execute the cells in the notebook to track timings and analyze the primer design process.

 ## Instructions

 - Input your gurobi ID and key in the beginning of the "ILP functions" section <br><br>
 ```
-# input gurobi license Id and key
+# input gurobi license id and key
   params = {
   "WLSACCESSID":"",
   "WLSSECRET":"",